Stoney Littleton Long Barrow: History

 Chambered long barrows were constructed during the Neolithic between 4000 and 2500 BC for the ritual inhumation of the dead.
 Stoney Littleton Long Barrow was probably constructed around 3500 BC.

 The tomb was first opened around 1760 by a local farmer to obtain stone for road building.
-The site was excavated by John Skinner and Richard Hoare in 1816-17, along with a labourer Zebedee Weston, who gained the entry through the hole which was made previously.
+The site was excavated by John Skinner and Richard Hoare in 1816–17, along with a labourer Zebedee Weston, who gained the entry through the hole which was made previously.
 The excavation revealed the bones (some burned) of several individuals.
 The mound was restored in 1858 by Thomas Joliffe.
-Some of the artefacts from the excavations are in the Bristol City Museum and Art Gallery.
+Some of the artefacts from the excavations are in the Bristol Museum & Art Gallery.

 It was scheduled as an ancient monument in 1882.
-Since 1884 the Stoney Littleton Long Barrow has been in state care, and is now managed by English Heritage who have provided an information board at the site.
+Since 1884, the Stoney Littleton Long Barrow has been in state care, and is now managed by English Heritage who have provided an information board at the site.
 Further conservation work and a geophysical survey were carried out in 1999 and 2000 by the Cotswold Archaeological Trust.